- Mobile Theft

 We use life-cycle assessment to highlight where the environmental impacts occur in the manufacturing, use and disposal of our products.
 This guides the focus of our environmental innovation effort as we research new materials and processes.

 During 2012 we updated our life-cycle assessments to cover the DROID RAZR smartphone and the DROID XYBOARD 10.1 tablet.
 The results – shown in the charts – indicate that for both products the large majority of impact occurs in materials and manufacturing.
-In fact, manufacturing impacts accounted for 92% and 88% percent of the total product footprint for DROID RAZR smartphone and DROID XYBOARD 10.1 tablet, respectively.
+In fact, manufacturing impacts accounted for 92 percent and 88 percent of the total product footprint for DROID RAZR smartphone and DROID XYBOARD 10.1 tablet, respectively.
 The overall impact for the tablet is greater than the smartphone reflecting its larger size and weight.

 Comparison of CO2 burdens across the life-cycle of a smartphone and tablet